ncatlab/nlab-content/pages/4/1/1/9/9114/content.md

 =--

-In conclusion we can now compute what the 1-dimensional prequantum field theory defined by a group character $c \colon G \to U(1)$ regarded as a local action functional assigns to the [[circle]].
+In conclusion we may now compute what the 1-dimensional prequantum field theory defined by a group character $c \colon G \to U(1)$ regarded as a local action functional assigns to the [[circle]].

 +-- {: .num_theorem #GroupCharacterPrequantumTheoryOnCircle}
 ###### Theorem